yuzilan/HeteroTCR/README.md

 ## Citation

-If you use this code for you research, please cite our paper.
+If you use this code for your research, please cite our paper.

 ```
+Yu Z, Jiang M, Lan X. HeteroTCR: A heterogeneous graph neural network-based method for predicting peptide-TCR interaction.
+Commun Biol.
+2024 Jun 4;7(1):684. doi: 10.1038/s42003-024-06380-6.
+PMID: 38834836.
 ```